Certificate in HAVS Regulations [1]

 OR

-(c) to possess a medical or nursing qualification acceptable to the Director of Assessment of the Faculty.
+(c) to possess a medical or nursing qualification acceptable to the Faculty of Occupational Medicine.
 These candidates must produce their original registration certificates, or diplomas of qualification, and official translation of their diplomas if not in English.

 A2.
 Candidates who do not meet the criteria may still attend the course.
 They are not eligible to obtain the certificate in Hand Arm Vibration Syndrome but the course provider may at their discretion provide a certificate of attendance.
 This certificate should not in any way imply competence to assess or diagnose HAVS.